18 Feb The Road Ahead – Conversation Between HCF President and New Board Chair

 “We have a responsibility to use the dollars in a way that will make the most impact and we have to listen to the people on the frontlines about how best to do that.”

 For me during the pandemic on a personal level, what’s kept me grounded are my boys.
 Nez who’s 19 he’s a sophomore at Iowa State, studying history.
 He wants to be a history high school teacher.
 And Maximo who’s a junior in high school.
-Both of them are doing all classes remotely and we’ve been hunkered down since last March.
+Both of them are doing all classes remote and we’ve been hunkered down since last March.
 We do go a little stir crazy for sure.
 But you know, I also am very lucky that I can work remotely from home, a lot of folks don’t have that option.

 One other thing I wanted to mention that occurred to me is that I do see the work of the foundation as an onion, that we keep peeling back.
 When the pandemic started–okay, let’s see testing.
 Okay, how can we get more people tested?
-The barriers, the availability of the testing, and educating our community members to go get tested.
+The barriers, the availability of the testing and educating our community members to go get tested.
 But there’s fear, well-founded fear, whether they’re undocumented or just can’t take the time from work to get tested.
 So you peel back the onion.
-Then now with access to being able to get quality care if they do get COVID.
+Then now with access to being able to get the quality care if they do get COVID.
 That’s another huge barrier.

 How does the foundation pivot to address that?
 And now in this next phase with the vaccine distribution?
 At the end of the day, we peel back all the layers that we have to get at the core, which would help us reach equity.
 But we’re constantly trying to be nimble and address issues as they come up.
 It is a challenge, but I’m looking forward to continuing the work.
 And Maria, you’ve been an excellent leader, and also being able to anticipate what’s coming around the corner, how do we best position ourselves.